 Assorted Snails (Oc 5 Tang)

-Wondering what else to eat in Vung Tau?
-This snails restaurant is easy to find, located near the sidewalk where you can have fresh air, and local beers with different types of snails at affordable prices.
+Are you wondering what else to eat in Vung Tau?
+This snail restaurant is easy to find.
+It is located near the sidewalk.
+Here, you can enjoy fresh air, Vietnamese beers, and different types of snails at affordable prices.

 Address: A12 Nguyen Thai Hoc, Vung Tau